proft/AmoreSwiftUI/README.md

 It is a example of using MVVM architecture and SwiftUI.

-For image fetching it use [Kingfisher](https://github.com/onevcat/Kingfisher).
+For image fetching it uses [Kingfisher](https://github.com/onevcat/Kingfisher).

 | Main screen | Chat screen |
 | :---: |  :---: |